siteroller/moorte/Source/Assets/scripts/README.md

  - scripts and styles are included in the page.
 Images are not.

 ###Notes:
- - This class will replace the Asset Class that is part of MoTools More, and is 100% backwards compatible.
+ - This class can replace the Asset Class that is part of MoTools More, and is 100% backwards compatible.
-    All methods can be called as Asset.
-Eg. Asset.css() instead of AssetLoader.css();
+   Comment out the last line: Asset = AssetLoader.
+Methods can then be called as Assets.css() instead of AssetLoader.css();
-	If you want Asset to exist as its own, you must comment out the last line: Asset = AssetLoader;
  - DO NOT add events using addEvent(), instead pass events in using the onLoad, etc.
  - If a file is passed into 'mixed' that it does not recognise, it will returned as type "failed".
+ - More-Assets has an onProgress option.
+This is functionaly the same as using onLoad in the options.
+Either syntax should work.
+   More-Assets has a method Assets.image() that accepts only one image.
+This is treaded by AssetLoader the same as AssetLoader.images();
  - Once the page has loaded, the array of loaded files [AssetLoader.loaded] is referenced without checking the page for changes.
    if you attach files using another method, take care to update the object.
 		eg { src:'myfile.js'